CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ## netq lcm show upgrade-jobs
 <!-- vale on -->

-Displays a history of all Cumulus Linux or NetQ upgrade jobs, including the job identifier and name, Cumulus Linux or NetQ version, pre-check status, warnings and errors, and start the job started.
+Displays a history of all Cumulus Linux or NetQ upgrade jobs, including the job identifier and name, Cumulus Linux or NetQ version, pre-check status, warnings and errors, and time the job started.
 The NetQ upgrade jobs also show the overall status.

 ### Syntax

-Two forms of this command are available; one for Cumulus Linux and one for NetQ.
+Two forms of this command are available: one for Cumulus Linux and one for NetQ.

 ```
 netq lcm show upgrade-jobs